 The RCVS will create an examination record for you and, if applicable, also write to you to confirm your eligibility to 'see practice'.

-As soon as you decide that you intend to sit the examination, you should complete Form 1A for initial / first declaration of intention to sit the examination (see 'Related documents' - top right).
+As soon as you decide that you intend to sit the examination, you should complete Form 1A for initial / first declaration of intention to sit the examination (see 'Related documents' box).

 You must send a copy of your primary veterinary degree certificate (with English translation if necessary) and a copy of your passport with Form 1A.

-If you do not sit the examination at the next available session, or if you sit and fail, you must renew your intention to sit by completing Form 1B for renewal of intention to sit (see 'Related documents' - top right).
+If you do not sit the examination at the next available session, or if you sit and fail, you must renew your intention to sit by completing Form 1B for renewal of intention to sit (see 'Related documents' box).

 RCVS 'seeing practice' letters are valid for a year from 15 September, so you should send your renewal Form 1B to the RCVS before 15 September each year.

-Seeing Practice Form 2 (see 'Related documents' - top right) is the form for notifying the RCVS of your arrangements and/or plans for seeing practice.
+Seeing Practice Form 2 (see 'Related documents' box) is the form for notifying the RCVS of your arrangements and/or plans for seeing practice.

 You must send a Seeing Practice Form 2 when you declare intention on Form 1A or 1B, if you are seeing practice at the time or if you have made any plans to do so.